Happy Trails Mary Ann & Bill

 His colleague and friend Kenneth Root wrote, “Bill was considered a great leader in the Agri-Chemical industry.
 He worked at American Cyanamid in the 1980’s and ‘90’s as Vice President of Crop Protection Chemicals.
 He was instrumental in starting the AgriCenter concept of direct marketing and funded the startup of the National AgriChemical Retailers Association (NARA).
 He was a strong competitor but a great friend of fertilizer and crop protection companies across the spectrum.
 He retired to a quiet life with his wife over a quarter century ago but his work and legend live on with those who knew Mr. Bill.”

 Bill was also a volunteer board director of XSInc from 1997-2019.
 He was proud when XSInc merged with TK to became TKXS and within a year purchased by Telus.
-He was also a board member of Ocean Villas at Serenata Beach Condo Association, a commodore for Queens Harbor Yacht Club and “President for Life” of Griffith Aquasports Co.
+He also served on Gowan Company board of advisors, Ocean Villas at Serenata Beach Condo Association board of directors, as a commodore for Queens Harbor Yacht Club and “President for Life” of Griffith Aquasports Co.
 A proud descendant of numerous colonial families, Bill was a member of the Society of the Cincinnati.

 Bill enjoyed annual cruises from St. Augustine, Florida, to Abaco Islands on his yacht DreamTime, including a few solo passages, and a transatlantic crossing on a sailing yacht.
 His last adventure was traveling up the Amazon River at 85-years old with his daughter, Kate.
 He was a dedicated family man.